< Back to Blog

 Results

 The Tier A list became the seed for the company's influencer outreach program.
-These contacts were entered into a dedicated HubSpot sequence with personalized messaging based on their enriched profile data - their current title, company, and follower count were used to craft relevant offers.
+These contacts were entered into a dedicated HubSpot sequence with personalized messaging based on their enriched profile data, using their current title, company, and follower count to craft relevant offers.

 Edward Chalupa is a digital marketing specialist and founder of Whtnxt, a digital marketing and automation consultancy.
 Connect with him on LinkedIn or explore more at echalupa.com.